-What are the Penalties for a Third DUI Offense?
+What are the Penalties for a Third DUI in Massachusetts?

 Prior DUI Offenses

-If you take your Third Offense DUI case to trial, you’re entitled to TWO trials.
-In the first, the Commonwealth must prove that you were operating under the influence of liquor.
-In the second, they must show that you were previously convicted of the same offense two prior times.
-These prior offenses can be from any time in your life and from any state in the country.
+You're entitled to TWO trials if you take your Third Offense DUI case to trial.
+First, the Commonwealth must prove that you were operating under the influence of liquor.
+Second, they must show that you were previously convicted of the same offense two prior times.
+These prior offenses can be from any time in your life and in any state in the country.

-With Attorney James G. DeGiacomo as your Massachusetts Drunk Driving Defense Lawyer, there are ways to fight these cases before taking them to trial.
+With Attorneys James G. DeGiacomo and Sergey Mikhlin as your Massachusetts Drunk Driving Defense Lawyers, there are ways to fight these cases before trial.
 One option is to revisit your prior offenses.
 There may be grounds for us to overturn your older cases so that the Government cannot use them against you now.
-Pursuant to Massachusetts Criminal Procedure Rule 30(b) we can petition the court for a new trial if it appears that justice may not have been done.
+Under Massachusetts Criminal Procedure Rule 30(b), we can petition the court for a new trial if it appears that justice may not have been done.

-Attorney James G. DeGiacomo can research your past DUI offenses and try to find a way to get you out from under them.
+Attorneys James G. DeGiacomo and Sergey Mikhlin can research your past DUI offenses and try to find a way to get you out from under them.
 Maybe you weren't represented by an attorney.
 If you were, maybe that attorney didn't inform you of the consequences of your plea.
-Maybe the judge didn't adequately inform you of your rights.
-Any number of things can leave a prior offense vulnerable to a R. 30(b) challenge.
+Perhaps the judge didn't adequately notify you of your rights.
+Many things can leave a prior offense vulnerable to a R. 30(b) challenge.
 If a past DUI charge is from a state other than Massachusetts, there are even more requirements that the Commonwealth must meet to prove that it qualifies as a prior offense.

-As a sanction for refusal to submit to a Breathalyzer test when you're suspected of having committed a Third Offense DUI, you’re looking at a Five Year Suspension.
-You will not be eligible for a HARDSHIP LICENSE prior to the expiration of that suspension.
+You're looking at a five-year suspension as a sanction for refusing to submit to a Breathalyzer test when you're suspected of having committed a Third Offense DUI.
+You will not be eligible for a HARDSHIP LICENSE before the expiration of that suspension.
 Upon conviction, that suspension is then increased by Another Eight Years.

 We can challenge the initial five-year suspension through a CHEMICAL TEST REFUSAL appeal.
 This hearing can only be held at the Boston location of the RMV.
-In the appeal, we challenge your refusal suspension on the basis that either, the officer did not have reasonable grounds to believe that you were impaired by alcohol, you were not actually placed under arrest, and/or you did not in fact refuse to perform the test.
-The appeal at this stage is almost always denied by the Registrar.
+In the appeal, we challenge your refusal suspension because either the officer did not have reasonable grounds to believe that you were impaired by alcohol, you were not actually placed under arrest, and/or you did not, in fact, refuse to perform the test.
+The Registrar almost always denies the appeal at this stage.

-Given the dramatic increase in stakes, it is absolutely imperative that you hire an attorney to defend your 3rd Offense DUI case in Massachusetts.
-Attorney James G. DeGiacomo works in and around the Boston area as well as From Newburyport to Nantucket, from East Boston to East Hampton, defending his clients in the various district courts as well as at the Registry of Motor Vehicles.
+Given the dramatic increase in stakes, you must hire an attorney to defend your 3rd Offense DUI case in Massachusetts.
+Attorneys James G. DeGiacomo and Sergey Mikhlin work in and around the Boston area and from Newburyport to Nantucket, from East Boston to East Hampton, defending their clients in various districts courts as well as at the Registry of Motor Vehicles.